What is Dielectric Material?

 What are Dielectric Properties?

-Dielectric properties of materials are defined as a molecular property which is fundamental in all the materials that are capable of impending electron movement resulting in polarization within the material on exposure to an external electric field.
+Dielectric properties of materials are defined as a molecular property that is fundamental in all the materials that are capable of impending electron movement resulting in polarization within the material on exposure to an external electric field.